 Back and stomach sleepers will want to avoid sinking too far into the mattress.
 This can cause poor spinal alignment which can make hip pain even worse.
-To combat this, you may want to consider a mattress that has additional lumbar support.
+To combat this, you may want to consider a mattress that has extra lumbar support.

-Although different sleep position may call for firmness modifications, we recommend an all-foam mattress for those that suffer from frequent hip pain.
+We recommend an all-foam mattress for those that suffer from frequent hip pain.
 These mattresses cradle your joints while you sleep and provide excellent pressure point relief.

 Loft refers to the thickness of the pillow.
-This is essentially the amount of space the pillow will put between you and your mattress.
+This is the amount of space the pillow will put between you and your mattress.
 If the thickness is too low, your head will sink and remain unsupported as you sleep.
 If the thickness is too high, you can put pressure on the head and neck.
-Therefore, we recommend a medium loft, between 3-6 inches.
+So, we recommend a medium loft, between 3-6 inches.

-In addition to a pillow, be sure to shop for a mattress that is also suited for healthy spinal alignment.
+Besides a pillow, be sure to shop for a mattress that is also suited for healthy spinal alignment.

 Like back pain, herniated disks also tend to be very common, with more than 3 million cases a year.
 When disks in the spine become ruptured or torn, they can compress the nerve which leads to pain and inflammation.
 Finding restful sleep while dealing with this pain can prove difficult.